+The gNB-CU is responsible for receiving the positioning assistance information from LMF, e.g the positioning related SIBs.
+The gNB-CU notifies gNB-DU about the SIBs, and the gNB-DU signals them directly.

 Editor’s Note: Further details should be discussed e.g. whether the posSIB can be area specific, and whether the assistance data can be targeted at specific cells by the LMF.